 Author: Redfern Station Community Group

 The landmark 40,000 Years mural on Lawson Street, opposite Redfern Station, was painted in 1983.
 Mural artist Carol Ruff led a team of artists who collaborated with the local community to create a mural to recognise the importance of Redfern as a living and meeting place for Aboriginal and Torres Strait Islander people.
 Many community members, past and present, were involved in the creation of the mural.
-The core group of artists were Carol Ruff, Colin Nugent, Tracey Moffatt, Joe Geia, Avril Quill, Kristina Nehm and Charlie Aarons, as well as people from The Settlement and students from the Eora Centre.
+The core group of artists were Carol Ruff, Colin Nugent, Tracey Moffatt, Joe Geia, Avril Quaill, Kristina Nehm and Charlie Aarons, as well as people from The Settlement and students from the Eora Centre.

 The mural’s title comes from a song by the same name by Joe Geia which featured on his 1988 album Yil Lull.
 The song is a tribute to Aboriginal people’s continuous presence and cultural connection to country.